InfosysUS/power-programmer/Relocation Process.md

 # Relocation Process

-All of our US Power Programmers are based in Palo Alto, Silicon Valley.
+Most our US Power Programmers are based in Palo Alto, Silicon Valley.
 For those who don’t already live in the Bay Area, we offer a scaling relocation reimbursement package.

 :dollar: There is $6000 of reimbursement available in total, all claimable based on receipts.